 If your followers turn on the “See First” feature for your Facebook Page, they won’t miss a post from you.
 That’s because your posts will show at the top of their News Feed when they first log in.
 This will increase engagement on your posts, but more importantly, will increase eyes on your important posts.
 Pretty great!

 We all want to use every means we have to get the word out about our cause, our community events, and even more importantly, our messages.
 For now, it’s undeniable that social media is an essential part of the process to make that happen.

 Let’s work together to learn more.
-Comment below or on our Facebook Page to continue the flow of ideas!
+Send us a tweet or leave us a comment on our Facebook page!